OpenFOAM Implementation for the Study of Streamwise Vortex-Induced Vibration-Based Energy Harvester for Sensor Networks

 How to Cite

 Ahmad Adzlan Fadzli Khair, & Mohamed Sukri Mat Ali.
 (2018).
-OpenFOAM Implementation for The Study of Streamwise Vortex-Induced Vibration-Based Energy Harvester for Sensor Networks.
+OpenFOAM Implementation for the Study of Streamwise Vortex-Induced Vibration-Based Energy Harvester for Sensor Networks.
 Journal of Advanced Research in Fluid Mechanics and Thermal Sciences, 48(2), 165–175.
 Retrieved from https://semarakilmu.com.my/journals/index.php/fluid_mechanics_thermal_sciences/article/view/2806

 Issue